The 2008-09 financial crisis. Climate change. The coronavirus pandemic. Rising inequality in the United States. Stagnant middle wages.

 The unifying thread is moral certitude or purism: my way or the highway.
 The left is not alone in thinking in black-and-white terms.
 So does the far right.
 This doesn’t persuade voters in the middle and makes it harder for parties and politicians to compromise.

-If Teixeira is right, inverting his five “deadly sins” should give the left a template for a successful program.
+If Teixeira is right, inverting his five “deadly sins” should give the left a template for success.

-- Identity politics: The two most successful candidates in the most recent Democratic primaries paid the least attention to identity politics: Joe Biden and Bernie Sanders.
+- Identity politics: The two most successful candidates in the Democratic Party’s presidential primaries paid the least attention to identity politics: Joe Biden and Bernie Sanders.
 The Socialists in Spain did win two elections on an explicitly feminist platform, but identity politics has otherwise been the preserve of the right in Europe.

 - Retro-socialism: In Denmark, Finland, Portugal and Spain, social democrats won back power when they campaigned against the austerity of the right and promised to raise spending on education, housing and pensions.
 A public health insurance option is popular in the United States.
 Eliminating private health insurance is not.

-- Catastrophism: Joe Biden sells his proposal for $2 trillion in investments over four years in electric vehicles, universal broadband and zero-emissions public transportation in every big American city as an economic recovery, rather than a climate change, plan.
-The European Green Deal, which aims to make the EU climate-neutral by 2050 and could cost €2.6 billion over ten years, has been denounced by climate activists and green parties as not ambitious enough, but it has broad support from the center-left and the center-right.
+- Catastrophism: Joe Biden markets his proposed $2 trillion in investments over four years in electric vehicles, universal broadband and zero-emissions public transportation in every big American city as an economic recovery, rather than a climate change, plan.
+The European Green Deal, which aims to make the EU climate-neutral by 2050 and could cost €2.6 trillion over ten years, has been denounced by climate activists and green parties as not ambitious enough, but it has broad support from the center-left and the center-right.

 - Growthphobia: Emmanuel Macron is not a leftist, but he won the 2016 presidential election in France on a promise to break down barriers to growth, including inflexible labor laws, overregulation of small and medium-sized businesses and trade-union privileges — and he has.
 Scandinavian social democrats make it easy for entrepreneurs to start and run a business, and then they tax them at a high rate if they are successful.

 - Technopessimism: Teixeira himself would point to California as an example, where Democrats are “tech-savvy and understand the transformative power of new technologies and the vibrancy of an economy built around them.”
 I think that’s too generous.
 There are cracks in California’s progressive model.
-I’m not sure if any center-left parties in Europe qualify as techno-optimistic.
+I’m not sure if there are center-left parties in Europe that qualify as techno-optimistic.